-City of Ten Thousand Buddhas
+City of Ten Thousand Buddhas (CTTB)

-It could be said that the causes and conditions for the establishment of the City of Ten Thousand Buddhas were predetermined limitless eons ago.
-It was decided then that the Buddhadharma would be propagated to the West at the present time, and that the City of Ten Thousand Buddhas would appear.
-The City didn’t make its appearance by falling from the heavens or welling forth from the earth.
+The causes and conditions for establishing the City of Ten Thousand Buddhas were determined limitless eons ago.
+It was determined then that the Buddhadharma would be propagated to the west, and when that time came, the City of Ten Thousand Buddhas would appear.
+However, the City did not make its appearance by falling down from the heavens or by welling forth from the earth.
 Rather, it was built by people.
-Seventy or eighty buildings were constructed here.
+Seventy to eighty buildings were constructed here.
 How did these buildings come into being?

-After half a year, someone came and negotiated with me, suggesting that I invest in the hospital and use it to do business.
-But I didn't even have any starting capital to invest.
-Later, I took eighteen people to look at the place again.
-I first went to look at the clinic building.
-I was swayed and thought to myself, “They didn’t even manage to finish building the clinic after spending so much money.”
-I turned to the group of eighteen and proposed, “We are all Buddhists, and we should do something on behalf of Buddhists.
-If we don’t manage to do anything for Buddhists, we should be greatly ashamed and we won’t be able to hold up our heads before the world.
-Therefore, today I am going to make a vow: I’m going to buy the entire property with all the buildings and land.”
+After half a year, someone came and negotiated with me, suggesting that I purchase the hospital as an investment.
+However, I didn't have enough funds, let alone capital for investment.
+Despite this, I still took 18 people to take a look at the place again.
+I first looked at the clinic building located at the front of the property.
+When i saw the building, I thought "After spending so much money, they could not even manage to finish constructing the clinic."
+I then turn to the others and said, "We are all disciples of the Buddhas, and we should do something on behalf of Buddhism.
+If we fail to do so, we should be greatly ashamed of ourselves.
+We will not be able to hold up our heads before the world.
+Therefore, today, I am making a vow to buy the entire property with all its buildings and land!"

 Everyone, just think about this, I am a poor monk and do not have very rich lay supporters.
 Yet, incredibly, I managed to accomplish something that no one else in the world could do - the founding of the City of Ten Thousand Buddhas.
 In this Dharma-ending Age, when a Way-place of this scale emerged from the ground, it was the culmination of the causes and conditions that would enable a Way-place to be readily available for us.